 There are two main approaches to arranging contact:

-- Cold Calling for Presentation – A challenging way to contact a prospect is to attempt to conduct a sales meeting through a straight cold call.
-In this approach the intention is to not only contact the prospect but to also give a sales presentation during this first contact period.
-This approach can be difficult since the prospect may be irritated by having unannounced salespeople interrupt them and take time out of their busy work schedule to sit for a sales meeting.
+- Cold Calling for a Presentation – A challenging way to contact a prospect is to attempt to conduct a sales meeting through a straight cold call.
+In this approach, the intention is to not only contact the prospect but to also give a sales presentation during this first contact period.
+This approach can be difficult since the prospect may be irritated by having an unannounced salesperson interrupt and take time out of her/his busy work schedule to sit for a sales meeting.